backup/backup/CONTRIBUTING.md

 To report a bug, use the [GitHub issue tracker](https://github.com/backup/backup/issues).
 Please check the Open issues, and create a new issue if you do not see a report that matches the bug that you have found.

 Backup is used with many different systems and configurations, so the first step for us to solve a problem is knowing how to reproduce it.
-You can help us solve your issue by including the versions of Ruby, Backup and the operating system on both the computers that created the backups, and the computer that you use to restore backups.
+You can help us solve your issue by including the versions of Ruby, Backup and the operating system on the computer that you used.

 To submit a bug fix, please create a [create a Pull Request](https://github.com/backup/backup/compare).
 Always develop changes against the
 `master` branch.
 Read the Pull Requests section below for more help with